 Larger passengers can expect to pay more

 CHICAGO, Ill. -- It has long been the goal of airlines to base their fares on the weight of the passengers and luggage carried.
-After all, the economics is simple: Heavier objects cost more to put and keep in the air than do lighter ones.
+After all, the economics is simple: Heavier objects cost more to put in air and to keep in the air than do lighter ones.

-So far, however, the obstacle to implementing such a pricing policy has been stymied because no airline can afford to alienate flying customers who are overweight or obese—up to two thirds of commercial passengers, as estimated by the International Air Travel Federation.
+So far, however, the obstacle to implementing such a pricing policy has been stymied because no airline could afford to alienate flying customers who are overweight or obese — up to two thirds of commercial passengers, as estimated by the International Air Travel Federation.

 While Monument has not yet released ticket pricing information, Err Travel has learned from sources inside the airline that there will likely be a fare price differential of about 16 percent between the Deluxe and the Superior seats and another 36 percent difference between the Superior and the Executive seats.